MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

     >**Note:** Wait for the deployment to finish before proceeding to the next task.

-1. Repeat the task, but instead of selecting *Deploy with incident trigger (recommended)*, select the **Deploy with alert trigger** playbook. **Hint:** The playbook appears below the one you just deployed in GitHub.

 ### Task 3: Update a Playbook in Microsoft Sentinel

-In this task, you will update the new playbook you created with the proper connection information.
+In this task, you'll update the new playbook you created with the proper connection information.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.